Digby Island staff about 1915. Jack Bowerman on far right.

 DeMontezuma, Ricardo Monty was an operator along the coast for many years, starting at Digby in 1953.
 (Email from Monty April 2011)

 De Winter, S. De Winter immigrated from Ireland in 1903.
 He worked with the Canadian Marconi Company and around 1910 joined the Dominion Wireless.
 He was the OIC at Estevan Point Wireless Station when Bowerman was there in 1911.
 As OIC he was making $1080/yr.
 The 1911 census confirms he was at Estevan with his wife Alice and daughter Alice J. A May 22, 1913 Daily Colonist notes he is the OIC at the Digby Island station and was relieved by Bowerman in 1914.
 He then left the wireless service and rejoined the Canadian Marconi Company. b.1878

 Deacon, Alan I. Larry Reid's book has him listed as an operator on November 05, 1923.
 His 1926 wages were $1,494.91 net.
 The Hammerer photo section has a 1932 message from Deacon at Pachena.
 A 1935 news item reports him at Gonzales.
 In 1938 he was at Copper Mine, N.W.T. for a couple of years at least.
 OIC at Estevan in 1944.
-He served at a number of other stations--Lazo and Digby included.
+He served at Pachena, Cape Lazo and Digby during his time.
 Became a radio inspector at the end of his career.

 Dewhurst, L. H. Dewhurst is noted as an operator at Digby Island in 1910 with a salary of $70/mo.
 He assisted McIntyre in June 1910 with checking for a radio path between Prince Rupert and Stewart--none found.

 Donaldson, D.J.
 Operator at Dead Tree in the 1940's.

 Superintendent of Wireless Stations for the Department

 of Marine and Fisheries in 1905.
 Came out to the West